Dr. Demento: The Dr. Demento radio show

 The program's opening theme is an instrumental of "Pico and Sepulveda" by The Roto Rooter Good Time Christmas Band; during the early KMET years, it was "Sugar Blues" by Clyde McCoy.
 Short musical teasers and countdown intros were recorded by the same band or sampled from Harry Partch's "Barstow".
-Hansen's opening line, "Wind up your radios," refers to 78rpm records from his collection, and the closing theme is "Cheerio, Cherry Lips, Cheerio" by Scrappy Lambert (aka Gordon Wallace).
+Hansen's opening line, "Wind up your radios," refers to 78 rpm records from his collection, and the closing theme is "Cheerio, Cherry Lips, Cheerio" by Scrappy Lambert (aka Gordon Wallace).
 He ends each show with "Stay Dement-ed!"

 Since 1987, "Whimsical" Will Simpson has produced a weekly "Demented News" segment and recorded break-in comedy interviews, including "Hey Dickie", using posthumous samples of Dickie Goodman, the pioneer of the break-in comedy genre and a frequently requested artist on the show.

 By the late 1980s, the show lost affiliates due to radio industry changes.
 In 1992, Westwood One dropped the show; On the Radio Broadcasting immediately picked it up.
 The new syndicator allowed tracks Westwood One would not, such as "It's A Gas" by Alfred E. Neuman and "Moose Turd Pie" by Utah Phillips, as well as allowing the time for Whimsical Will's "Demented News" segment to air nationally.

 In 2000, Hansen formed Talonian Productions for self-syndication.
 Dwindling ad revenue forced him to change to a fee-based model for most stations.
 In October 2007, Hansen stated financial issues jeopardized the show's future.
 On June 6, 2010, following the loss of its largest market station, WLUP in Chicago, the terrestrial radio version ended; new episodes continued online each Saturday.
 The show ran on KACV-FM in Amarillo through January 2011 to fulfill its remaining carriage contract.
 Hansen observed that changing radio demographics and his show's "odd duck" status made finding a home on modern formats difficult.